BaronKhan/WA-LLE/README.md

 # HCR-walker
-I'm thinking the top-level directory of this repo should just be a single package, and all the ROS nodes should be contained in this package (we clone this repo in the src/ directory our own catkin workspaces).
+This repo contains a single catkin-style ROS package, and all the ROS nodes should be contained in this package (we clone this repo in the src/ directory our own catkin workspaces).

+Current code is just the basic publisher/subscriber example for C++.
+A similar setup is possible with Python, following [this tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29).

+*This README should always reflect the current state of the repository.
+If you create a new node, please add it to the Nodes section below with a short description and update the Usage instructions as necessary.*

 ## Usage
 1. Clone this repo/package into your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).